-The first step in the process will be "mapping the DNA" of Bastrop: extracting the numerical data and creating models that show what fiscally sustainable development looks like.

-Under Council's direction, the City has expanded its planning team to include industry experts, Simple City Design, to lead this process.
-It will begin immediately, with the Simple City Design team working through Bastrop to create models of our most successful development.
+The first step in the process was "mapping the DNA" of Bastrop: extracting the numerical data and creating models that show what fiscally sustainable development looks like.
+Under Council's direction, the City expanded its planning team to include industry experts, Simplecity Design, to lead this process.
+Click here to see their in-depth analysis of Downtown Bastrop's DNA, which was presented at a community open house on October 18.